Aldborough House: Architecture

 The initial design of the building was by Richard Johnston, and he is recorded as making some visits to inspect the site early in the construction.
 He was replaced by John Harris in 1796, and Dan Murphy in 1797.
 All three architects were closely overseen and instructed by Stratford, whose direct approval was required on many aspects of the design, particularly the interior.
 Matthew Cogan designed the principal stair very late in the construction.

 The main house is a tall rectangular block, 3 floors over a basement, 3 window bays deep and 7 bays wide.
 The front north elevation is faced in granite, with the other aspects in brown brick which was originally rendered to look like stone.
 Single storey bowed quadrants flanked each side of the main house, providing corridors to a theatre to the east and a chapel to the west.
 The chapel was later demolished.
 The facade is in a traditional Palladian composition but does not adhere to the proportions of the style.
 Above the portico there is an inscription reading "Otium cum Dignitate" (Leisure with Dignity).
 Architectural historian, Christine Casey, states that the house is "grandiose and yet remarkably dull".
 The proportions and site indicate it was built to rival Leinster House.

 In the centre of the house is a main entrance hall, with the principle stair lit from above.
 Much of the original interior has been lost, with fragments of the decoration remaining.
 The wider grounds of the house were developed for public housing in the 1940s.

 Culture

 A private theatre wing of the house, known as the "Lord Amiens Theatre", was constructed between 1792 and 1795 and based on designs by Edward Stratford.
 It is, according to campaigners, the "oldest purpose-built theatre" in Ireland.
 Though much of the interior was altered during the 20th century, and the original 18th century stage was destroyed in the 1980s, the exterior remains unchanged since the 18th century.

 A number of commentators have suggested that Aldborough House inspired the fictional settings used by Dracula author Bram Stoker.
 Stoker lived adjacent to Aldborough House for a period.

+A photographic blowup of Aldborough House is seen within the studio scenery of the 1967 Doctor Who story The Ice Warriors.
+The Georgian facade of the house was chosen by set designer, Jeremy Davies, to represent the exterior of “Brittanicus Base”, a futuristic research facility located within a Georgian country house in a future ice-covered Earth.
+The inclusion of the photo of the house within the studio set was supposed to give rise to the illusion of the building being in the middle-distance, beyond the airlock that the TARDIS crew enter into in episode one, but the designer admitted that this “didn’t work”.